Jonathan-R-Anderson/internetcomputer/README.md

 automatically.
 The shell's prompt now dynamically displays the logged-in user, namespace, current directory and CPU privilege level using the format `user@namespace:/path(permission)`.

+The ISO also packages the shell sources in `/third_party/sh` along with a helper script `install_shell_in_os.sh` located in `/sys/init`.
+Running this script inside anonymOS compiles the shell with the bundled `dmd` compiler and installs the result to `/bin/sh`.
+This allows the shell to be rebuilt from source during system setup if desired.

 ## Object Namespace Overview

 At boot an object tree is created that exposes kernel services through a single